-Diazepam is a prescription medication used to treat anxiety disorders.
-Diazepam overdose occurs when someone accidentally or intentionally takes more than the normal or recommended amount of this medication.
+Diazepam is a prescription medicine used to treat anxiety disorders.
+It is in a class of drugs called benzodiazepines.
+Diazepam overdose occurs when someone takes more than the normal or recommended amount of this medicine.
+This can be by accident or on purpose.

 Aliseum overdose; Alupram overdose; Atensine overdose; Valium overdose; Valrelease overdose; Vatran overdose; Vivol overdose; Zeltran overdose